xiaofeifei1800/Kaggle/Basket/README.md

 Usage
 -----------------------

-* Run`R clean data.R` to proprocess the train and test data(I am sorry to mix with R and Python)
-* Switch to `feature` directory using `cd feature`
+* Switch to `code/feature` directory using `cd code/feature`
-* Run `python creat_feature.py` to generate new features.
+* Run all R and Python files except `combine_all_features.R` to generate new features.
+The features files are all parallel, so they can be run in any order.
-    * This will replace the origanial train and test data in data folder.
+* Run `combine_all_features.R` after run all other files in `code/feature`.(it is not necessary to run this file, combining features also can be customed in `model/lgbm.py`)
-* Switch to `model` dirctory using `cd` back to Santander and `cd model`
+* Switch to `model` dirctory
-* Run `python xgb.py`.
+* Run `lgbm.py`.
-    * This will dirctly train the xgboost model without CV, and predict the probability of each products .
-The final predict results are the 7 products with the highest probability.
+    * This will dirctly train the lgbm model without CV, and predict the probability of each products
+* Run `F1 score max.py`.
+    * This will select the reordered products for each customer by maximizing F1 score.(This script is mainly contributed by faron)